dutor/asan-demo/README.md

 }
 ```

-**NOTE**: Often, double-free is caused by wrong logics, but it could also be due to race-conditions, e.g. concurrent assigment to the same `std::string`.
+**NOTE**: Often, double-free is caused by flawed logics, but it could also be due to race-conditions, e.g. concurrent assigment to the same `std::string`.

 **NOTE**: This might be reported as heap-use-after-free when the same address was freed, then allocated again, then freed again, and finally accessed, in interleaved contexts.